callumrollo/data-driven-web-apps-with-flask/notes.md

 We do two layers of mocking so that the test an existing user in not found in the db and a user is succesfully created. we teest that teh response has the correct location

 There is a nice way to de-indent this, shown in the final folder

+### Concept testing view methods

+We can assume that validation and data exchange are fine.
+We need to test that the view method is using these responses correctly

+If we test a simple page with no db, we import a method from views, create a context manager which is just a request to '/' then we capture the response.
+Methods always return a response.
+We test that the status code is 200 and that other things returned are as expected (e.g. list of packages is longer than 0)

+For a more realistic version, we need a fairly complicated test to mock the db.
+We impor the project, import a Package class and create a fake test package with releases.
+We mock out the function that would look for a package by id and return our mock package, likewise for release.
+We set the context to project/sqlalchemy.
+We have to pass the package id directly to the function.

+Finally, we test the returned package aginast our expected fake data.